collabs2saumya/Zomato_data_EDA/README.md

 --ANALYSIS & REPORTS

---Q1- WRITE A QUERY TO FIND TOP FREQUENTLY ORDERED DISHES BY CUSTOMERS CALLED -- "Priya Sharma" IN LAST 2 YEAR
+--Q1- WRITE A QUERY TO FIND TOP FREQUENTLY ORDERED DISHES BY CUSTOMERS CALLED -- "Nisha Chaudhary" IN LAST 3 YEAR

 --join cx and orders ,
 --filter for last 1 year ,